 As part of the registration with the Waves, we ask each family to help out with a few fundraising activities and team obligations.
 When everyone helps it really is fun, easy, fair and productive.
 Just about every event you have the option to help with your time and efforts or help by paying some money.
 We cannot operate the team as a quality program for your children without your help.
 The fundraising goes toward keeping the Waves team registration cost down, graduating senior scholarships, training equipment, travel for national level meets, coaches training, and other club expenses.
 The more resources our team has, the more resources your swimmer can use.

-Everyone is required to help/participate with these events so it is fair and equal to all Waves families.
+Everyone is required to help/participate in these events so it is fair and equal to all Waves families.

 Any Waves dual meets – We need people to help run our own meets – Timers, runners, admissions, awards, safety, concessions, computer, etc. There are more things to do at a home meet but we still need some help at the away meets also.